Shropshire Holiday July 2007 - page 3

 |

-there.
-We also visited 'The Engine and Tether' in Broom, but were
+also visited the Engine and Tether in Broom, but were served by a

-served by a rather surly young woman.
-The Engine and Tether is also
+rather surly young woman.
+The Engine and Tether is also a

 |